samredai/Introduction-to-using-Git/README.md

 ## Meta

-Sam L. Setegne – ssetegne@email (Feel free to reach out if you run into any issues or have questions)
+Sam L. Setegne – samuelsetegne@gmail.com (Feel free to reach out if you run into any issues or have questions)

 [https://github.com/samsetegne](https://github.com/samsetegne)